The Penguin Book of Australian Short Stories edited by Harry Heseltine,

 Earlier this year I wrote a review of Modern Japanese Short Stories which was a collection by a selection of Japanese authors from the early to mid 20th century.
 A few months ago I happened to come across the similar collection of Australian short stories that were written within roughly the same time frame above.
 I mention the Japanese works because I will be drawing some comparisons in my commentary below so these posts will be related.

-Australia is still a relatively young nation and unfortunately one that was born into the modern period.
+Australia is still a relatively young nation and unfortunately one that was born in the modern period.
 It has been observed before that Australia was the first society founded without religion.
 This is not true in the strictest sense of the word but there is truth in such a statement.
 Australians had little time to form an identity before they were thrust into a world of mass communication and mass transit.
 Even the significant distance from much of the old world did no prevent this.
 Nonetheless, Australia does have a religious history and a unique identity and I would argue that this identity largely solidified around the later 19th and early 20th century.

-The evidence for this is Australia’s Federation occurred around this time and during the Great War, the still prevalent Anzac spirit was born in the industrial slaughter of thousands of young men.
-It is sad that but true of humanity that we associate the fires of war with our national identity over the far more peaceful (though certainly often politically cantankerous), federation.
+The evidence for this is Australia’s Federation occurred around this time and during the Great War, the still prevalent Anzac spirit was born in the industrial slaughter of thousands of our young men.
+It is sad but true of humanity that we associate the fires of war with our national identity over the far more peaceful (though certainly often politically cantankerous), federation.
 The other important area which should never be discounted is the literature of the time (mostly poetry) which still remains among the best literature produced in Australia.
 The names of A.B.
 Paterson, Henry Lawson and C.J.
 Dennis are still well known and appreciated to this day.

 I have never had much passion for poetry and though I don’t often read it for pleasure, I do appreciate it when I come across it.
-The Bush Ballad remains one of Australia’s best literary creations though and where most people are advised to look if they ask for Australian literature.
+The Bush Ballad remains Australia’s best literary creations and where most people are advised to look if they ask for Australian literature.
 I’ve long been of the opinion that Australia doesn’t have much good literature and I believe we’ve yet to have even one truly great novel to call our own.
 Even many of the novelists we have, I often discover were actually born (and often even raised) in England.
 We have certainly had good novelists but none I’d call our Mark Twain, Charles Dickens and certainly none I’d call our Leo Tolstoy.
 And while I haven’t read all the literature ever written in Australia, it shouldn’t be hard to point to at least one comparable author if there really is one.
 Every one I’ve been pointed to has come up short and this little book of short stories has done nothing to change my mind.

 Short stories aren’t novels and for this reason are often given far less respect than they deserve.
 As I’ve been discovering with authors like Robert E. Howard and H.P.
 Lovecraft, this is more than a little unfair.
 Being a curated collection of the best Australia has to offer, this should really be a quality collection but I would say I disliked and even hated more than half the stories.
 To contrast the previously reviewed Japanese collection, I found merit, if not enjoyment in the vast majority of them.
 The introduction opens with the claim that: